3VLINC/apcupsd-prometheus/README.md

 # Installation via Docker-Compose
 An easy installation method is to use a docker-compose.yaml file to run the image.

-1. Plug the USB cable of your UPS in.
+1. Unplug the USB cable of your UPS and plug it back in.
-1. Run `sudo dmesg | grep usb`.
+1. When your server detects the device an entry will show up when you run `sudo dmesg | grep usb`.
 1. Identify the mount point for your UPS.
-Often it is named `hiddev*` e.g. `hiddev0`,`hiddev1`...
+Often it is named `hiddev*` e.g. `hiddev0`,`hiddev1`... but may vary depending on how many peripherals you have connected.
 1. Verify the mount point for your distribution.
 Often this maps to `/dev/usb/hiddev*`.
 1. Add the following to your `docker-compose.yml`